 Bunker Talk: Let's Chat About All The Stories We Did And Didn't Report On This Week

-We can talk about secret special ops transports, stealth Black Hawk origins, geopolitics, Arctic warfare, strategy—you know, no big whoop.
+We can talk about bunkers turned breweries, Chinese stealth bombers, geopolitics, Ghana's not so super soldiers, strategy—you know, no big whoop.

-In the first full week of the New Year we brought to you three in-depth features on a topic we get asked about very often—stealthy special operations transports.
-With part one and part two of The Mysterious Saga Of America’s Hunt For A Stealth Special Operations Transport published by mid week, we turned to one of the most talked about mysteries in military aviation, the origins of the Stealth Hawks that were used in the Bin Laden raid.
-We also talked a bit about the Navy's late to the table initiative to have a more significant presence in the Arctic and their new hyper-velocity deck-gun ammo, Russia's importation of WWII-era tanks, and the troubling state of two critical Pentagon aircraft programs.
-The U-2 Dragon Lady even made an appearance!
-Still, because of those big features, there was so much that we didn't get to, but it's not too late!
+This week was very much a mixed back when it comes to content.
+From F-15s landing nose first at each other on the same runway, to the infuriating attack in Manbij, to finally getting to see what the new Missile Defense Review contained, to confirmation that China is indeed working on a regional bomber, the week wasn't short on surprises or new information.
+We also broke the story on a much-expanded U.S. military footprint in Jordan and asked the question of who was the masked special operator who rushed into the danger zone during the terrorist attack in Kenya, a story that subsequently went viral.
+There were also some crazier reports, like Ghana's not-so-super soldiers, Iran's crazy claims on the Space Shuttle, and a mothballed Nike Missile command post that is being turned into a microbrewery.

+And no, we couldn't escape the political warfare in Washington, D.C. as the national security apparatus was turned into a club that the heads of both parties took turns beating each other with.

 Welcome to Bunker Talk!